remarkablegames/remarkablegames.github.io/_posts/2025/2025-10-05-renpy-timed-slider-minigame.md

 ## Class

-Create a Python class for the slider:
+Create the Python class for the slider:

 ```py
 init python: